Home

 So what was Ezekiel looking at?
 The same period of time that some of Daniel's prophecies in chapters 8 and 11 of his book refer to: The 400 Silent Years.

-Ezekiel 38:1-20 talk about the might of Gog and Magog coming against Israel, a land in peace, to destroy it.
+Ezekiel 38:1-20 talks about the might of these villians coming against Israel, a land in peace, to destroy it.
 During the 400 Silent Years, Antiochus Epiphanes, the ruler of Syria, came against Israel with a vengeance.
-He conquered Israel, forced the Jews to worship other gods [torturing and murdering any who refused], caused the temple sacrifices to stop, polluted the temple by offering a pig on the altar, burned all known copies of the Scriptures, and built heathen temples and idols.
+He conquered Israel, forced the Jews to worship other gods [torturing and murdering any who refused], caused the temple sacrifices to stop, polluted the temple by offering a pig on the altar, burned all known copies of the Scriptures, and built heathen temples and idols in Israel.
 Any Jew who dared to follow the laws of God was risking his life.

 The rest of chapter 38 and all of chapter 39 detail Antiochus Epiphanes' defeat.
 God raised up the family of the Maccabees.
 Although greatly out-numbered, they were able to defeat Antiochus and the disloyal Jews in a series of battles, cleanse the temple, and restore the borders of Israel to almost the same area ruled by Solomon.

 For a more detailed understanding, study the history of the 400 Silent Years.
-Adam Clarks' Commentary on the Bible and Josephus would be helpful.
+Adam Clarks's Commentary on the Bible and Josephus would be helpful.

 "And shall go out to deceive the nations which are in the four quarters of the earth, Gog and Magog, to gather them together to battle: the number of whom is as the sand of the sea."
 Rev. 20:8

 As can clearly be seen, Revelation uses the same symbols to refer to a different event.
 Revelation refers to an event just before the Second Coming of Jesus Christ.
-Gog and Magog here describe nations which rise up against the church and are themselves destroyed in the Final Judgment.
+Here our two villians are described as nations which rise up against the church and are themselves destroyed in the Final Judgment.
 Much to the sensationalist's disappointment, it has nothing to do with the nations of Russia and Israel specifically.
 Even as Nero viciously attempted to crush the church in it's infancy, so ungodly nations - represented as Gog and Magog - will attempt to stamp it out in its maturity.
 The church will be victorious and Christ will return bringing judgment on all who dared to touch His bride.

 I know this is a new concept to some [or most] of my readers.
 Put aside the addictive hype of sensationalism.
 Prayerfully consider and research what I have put before you.
 May the Holy Spirit lead you into all Truth.